 In C++, managing shared resources is a critical task, especially when multiple parts of a program need to access and modify the same resources.
 A shared resource could be anything, such as a large data structure, a file, a network connection, or an object that is used across various modules of a program.
-One of the ways to manage shared resources efficiently is by using std::shared_ptr
+One of the ways to manage shared resources efficiently is by using std::shared_ptr, a smart pointer provided by the C++ Standard Library.
+It helps manage shared ownership of dynamic resources and automatically cleans up the resource when no more shared pointers are pointing to it.

-What is std::shared_ptr
+What is std::shared_ptr?

-goes out of scope or is reset, the reference count is decremented.
+A std::shared_ptr is a type of smart pointer in C++ that maintains a reference count for the resource it owns.
+The reference count is incremented when a new shared_ptr is created that points to the same resource.
+When a shared_ptr goes out of scope or is reset, the reference count is decremented.
 When the reference count reaches zero, the resource is automatically deallocated.
 This mechanism ensures that the resource is cleaned up only when no one is using it.

-Why Use std::shared_ptr
+Why Use std::shared_ptr?

-is useful in scenarios where:
+std::shared_ptr is useful in scenarios where:

 -